 400,000 homeowners enter final month in forbearance

 “Black Knight estimates that nearly 630,000 forbearance plans, more than one-third of those currently active, are slated for review this month.
 Of those, 400,000 will have reached the end of their 18 months of forbearance eligibility unless the maximum term is extended again,” according to this article from Mortgage News Daily.

-CE Course: Learn all about REO appraisal in our course, Appraisal of REO and Foreclosure Properties.
+Learn all about REO appraisal in our CE course, Appraisal of REO and Foreclosure Properties.